kjkasi/EasyNetQWiki/Documentation/Connecting-to-RabbitMQ.md

 * **username** (e.g. username=mike) default is 'guest'
 * **password** (e.g. password=mysecret) default is 'guest'
 * **requestedHeartbeat** (e.g. requestedHeartbeat=10) default is zero for no heartbeat.
 * **prefetchcount** (e.g. prefetchcount=1) default is 50.
 This is the number of messages that will be delivered by RabbitMQ before an ack is sent by EasyNetQ.
 Set to 0 for infinite prefetch (not recommended).
 Set to 1 for fair work balancing among a farm of consumers.
+* **amqp** (e.g. amqp=amqp://myServer) Specify connection properties by following [AMQP URI Specification](http://www.rabbitmq.com/uri-spec.html), useful if you need to use secure for connecting to rabbit (amqps://myServer) if used with cluster this will add a seperate host as specified by the uri.

 To close the connection, simply dispose the bus like this:

     bus.Dispose();

+## AMQP URI
+Alternatively you can create a bus by specifying a [AMQP Uri](http://www.rabbitmq.com/uri-spec.html) , like so:

+    var bus = RabbitHutch.CreateBus(“amqp://mike:topsecret@myServer/myVirtualHost”);

 ## Logging